galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
->    > Why is Trim Galore run once on the paired-end dataset and not twice on each dataset?
+>    > Why do we run Trim Galore! only once on a paired-end dataset and not twice, once for each dataset?
 >    >
 >    > <details>
 >    > <summary>Click to view answers</summary>